 Do these exercises that mimic caregiving tasks so that you can be the strongest caregiver possible with the lowest injury risk.

-But I’m also a fitness expert, having worked as a personal trainer at a health club and authored hundreds of articles for fitness magazines.
+But I’m also a fitness expert, having worked as a personal trainer at a health club.

 Caregiving Tasks and Their Exercise Counterparts